 Delta count of throttled write operations.

 Inventory data is information about the status or configuration of a service or host.
-You can examine inventory data in New Relic Infrastructure and in New Relic Insights.
+You can examine inventory data in our infrastructure monitoring UI or via querying in New Relic.

 The Google Compute Engine integration reports configuration information and labels for virtual machines and disks through the properties listed below.